tape-testing/testling/readme.markdown

 OPTIONS are:

-  --bcmd  Launch a browser with an explicit command.
-By default, chrome or
-          firefox is launched by searching your $PATH.
+      -x  Launch a browser with an explicit command.
+By default, chrome or firefox is launched by searching your $PATH.

       -u  Instead of launching a browser, print the url to visit so you can open the browser yourself.

+  --html  Instead of launching a server, show the generated html.

 ```